elay-maharramli/Fuel_Price_and_Minicafe/README.md

 # Fuel-System
 My Fuel system in tkinter
-The cafe has not yet been built
+The cafe has not been built